About Medicare Urgent Care Clinics

 mild burns.

-Medicare UCCs won’t be able to see people for major trauma or complex conditions.
+Medicare UCCs are unable to see people for major trauma or complex conditions.

-Medicare UCCs will have an agreed escalation pathway in place with their local Hospital Emergency Departments.
+Medicare UCCs will each have an agreed escalation pathway in place with their local hospital emergency departments.

 Frequently asked questions (FAQs)